Market Trends

 During the last 30 years the number of exporting countries has more than doubled, leading to an increased diversification of supply sources.

-While liquefaction capacity has grown steadily over the years, the last 5 years (2015-2020) were marked by an acceleration of the liquefaction capacity growth.
+While liquefaction capacity has grown steadily over the years, 2016-2018 were marked by an acceleration of the liquefaction capacity growth.
 This was primarily due to the rise of the USA as an LNG exporter, and expansions in Australia and Russia.

-While regasification capacity gas been growing steadily, the highest growth rates in regasification capacity were observed during the decade 2000-2010, during which capacity grew at 9% per year on average, followed by the 2010-2020 decade at 5% per year.
+While regasification capacity gas been growing steadily, the highest growth rates were observed in 2005-2009, with 13% per year on average.
+In 2022 the growth rate was around 8%.

 Source of LNG Imports

 Asia is the leading importing region.
-The largest Asian LNG importers are China, Japan, South Korea, India and Taiwan.
-In 2020, Asia imported 254.4 MT, accounting for 71% of global LNG imports.
+The largest Asian LNG importers are Japan, China, South Korea, India and Taiwan.
+In 2022, Asia imported 251.9 MT, accounting for 65% of global LNG imports.

-The Asian continent is currently driving demand growth, notably led by growth of LNG imports into China, which has overtaken Japan as the largest LNG importer.
+Historically, the Asian continent was driving demand growth, notably led by growth of LNG imports into China.
+In 2022, Europe took the lead and increased LNG demand to substitute pipeline gas imports.

-In 2020, America, driven by Chile, Brazil, Mexico and Argentina imported 13.2 MT, and the Middle East and Africa imported a combined 6.9 MT.
+In 2022, America, driven by Chile, Brazil, and Argentina imported 10.9 MT, and the Middle East and Africa imported a combined 6.7 MT.

-While the Pacific Basin remains the largest source of LNG supplies, the Atlantic Basin is the only region which experienced growth in 2020, thus narrowing the gap between both basins.
+While the Pacific Basin remains the largest source of LNG supplies, the supply from the Atlantic Basin is growing, thus narrowing the gap between both basins.
 After years of expansion of Pacific supply (since 2016), suppliers from the Atlantic basin are strengthening their share with US and Russian LNG.

 LNG Routes